hmcts/ccd-case-document-am-api/README.md

 ```
 GET /cases/documents/{documentId}/token
 ```
 - Returns the hashed token required for document upload functionality.
+Initially this API is reserved only for the bulk_scan_processor service.
 ```
 POST /cases/documents
 ```